chrispanag/ebony/README.md

 It splits each chatbot "flow" (a chatbot's features) on separate and portable modules that can be imported in the main chatbot app.

-## Basic message flow in the framework
+## Basic message flow in the EBONy framework

 When a user sends a message to your chatbot on Messenger the following sequence happens: